 Design the flow chart graphic

 Once you have your outline, design a flowchart image that represents your process.

 - Use accessible colors and fonts: CSUSM requires all color combinations to be a 4.5:1 or higher ratio - check your color combinations.

 - Save the flow chart graphic as a .png, .jpg, or .jpeg image

-- Upload the flow chart image to your webpage, then add in alternative text that summarizes your flowchart.
+- Upload the flow chart image to your webpage, then add in alternative text that concisely summarizes your flowchart.
 For the lamp flow chart example below, the alt text reads "lamp doesn't work troubleshooting flowchart".